Early Bird Specials -

 The itinerary and activities over the next few days depend on weather and ice conditions.
 The route and shore landings will be determined by the Captain and Expedition Leader and communicated to the guests through regularly scheduled briefings.

 From the Weddell Sea we continue our journey into the open sea, just as Ernest Shackleton and his men did more than hundred years ago.
 Having lost their ship Endurance deep south in the Weddell Sea they moved slowly north on ice floes and later in open lifeboats until they reached Elephant Island.
 From here started one of the most remarkable boat journeys in the polar history, when Shackleton and five of his men for two weeks navigated the 720 nautical miles to South Georgia to call for recovery of the stranded crew on Elephant Island.
-After passing Elephant Island at close distance we on the other hand will reach the mighty South Georgia after just a few days at sea!
+We on the other hand will reach the mighty South Georgia after just a few days at sea!

 South Georgia offers stunning wildlife experiences with a wealth of breeding penguins, sea birds, sea lions and seals, all seeking shelter in this oasis amidst the roaring Southern Ocean.
 Previous whaling history pops up in most of fjords we will explorer – not least in Grytviken the only inhabited settlement on this mountainous island.
 Grytviken is also the last resting place for Ernest Shackleton, after he died on yet another Antarctica voyage in 1922.
 We will explorer the fjords of the north coast for 2-3 days and take as many shore landings as time and the swelling sea will allow us.

 DAY 14-15 SOUTH ATLANTIC, APPROACHING FALKLAND ISLANDS

 Days at sea are great for participating in lectures, photo sessions and recaps, reading books in the ship library and watching the ubiquitous storm petrels and albatrosses from top deck.
 Or just to relax.